MidnightDreamerX17/skill20/Trappings/NamedItems.md

 Wall of Verses (Heavy Metal Shield) (2,000 gold) - No armor class.
 It still counts as a shield with an armor weight of 2.
 It constantly has *Shield of Faith*, with the caster level based on the lowest of the user's Cleric Potential (WIS) and Cleric Power (WIS) skills.

+### Helmets

+The Short Circuit (Helmet) (8,000 gold) - You cannot be surprised by enemies.
+If you have the Slow Starter disadvantage then it is negated.
+You can no longer search for traps or hidden doors.

 ## Clothing

 ### Tabards